Introduction to DDD Lite: When microservices in Go are not enough

 }

-Now, if anybody will ask the question “When I can schedule training”, you can quickly answer that.
-In a bigger systems, the answer to this kind of question is even less obvious – multiple times I spent hours trying to find all places where some objects were used in an unexpected way.
+Now, if anybody asks the question “When can I schedule training?”, you can quickly answer.
+In larger systems, the answer to this kind of question is even less obvious.
+Multiple times I spent hours trying to find all places where some objects were used in unexpected ways.
 The next rule will help us with that even more.

 Testing Helpers